chicagopython/CodingWorkshops/problems/py101/testing/README.md

     pip3 install -r requirements.txt

-This will install pytest and other required pacakages.
+This will install pytest and other required packages.

 # Running the tests